Confidence surfaces for the mean of locally stationary functional time series: SCSs for non-stationary time series

 where $ | a |_\infty $ denotes the maximum norm of a finite dimensional vector $a$ (the dimension will always be clear from context).
 The entries in the vector $Z_{i,l}$ are zero whenever ${|i-l|}/{(nb_n)} \geq 1$.
 Therefore, the high-dimensional vector $(Z_{i,\lceil nb_n \rceil}^\top,\ldots ,Z_{i,n-\lceil nb_n \rceil}^\top)^\top$ is sparse and common Gaussian approximations for its maximum norm \citep[see, for example,][]{chernozhukov2013gaussian}, \cite{zhang2018gaussian} are not applicable.

 To address this issue we reconstruct high-dimensional vectors, say $\tilde Z_j$, by eliminating vanishing entries in the vectors $Z_{i,l}$ and rearranging the nonzero ones.
 While this approach is very natural it produces additional dependencies, which require a substantial modification of the common multiplier bootstrap as considered, for example, in \cite{zhou2010simultaneous}, \cite{zhou2013heteroscedasticity}, \cite{karmakar2021simultaneous} or \cite{mies2021functional} for (low dimensional) locally stationary time series.
+More precisely, we define the $(n-2\lceil nb_n\rceil +1)p$-dimensional vectors $\tilde Z_1 , \ldots , \tilde {Z}_{2\lceil nb \rceil-1}$ by